kernelcrash/msx-rom-and-floppy-emulator/README.md

 The WD2793 floppy disk controller support was based on WD1793.c in fMSX by Marat Fayzullin.
 Note that:

  - Not all the chip is implemented.
 But most of the stuff you want is.
- - It pretends to be only one drive
  - I haven't worked out how to make it think the disk has changed after a warm boot, so you need to power off /on to get a new image to load.
 However, in a multi-disk game it generally works OK if you press NEXT while the computer